lockss/lockss-rtd-manual/docs/appendix/os.rst

          :depth: 1
          :backlinks: none

-:Section last updated: 2026-01-26
+:Section last updated: 2026-01-29

 This section outlines the Linux operating systems compatible with LOCKSS |LATEST_MINOR|.

-The LOCKSS system requires a **64-bit Linux** host (physical or virtual) compatible with `K3s <https://k3s.io/>`_, a lightweight open source Kubernetes distribution by `SUSE <https://www.suse.com/>`_ (formerly by Rancher).
+As outlined in the :doc:`/introduction/prerequisites`, LOCKSS |LATEST_MINOR| requires a 64-bit Linux host [#fn-prerequisites]_ compatible with `K3s <https://k3s.io/>`_, a lightweight open source Kubernetes distribution.
 The K3s documentation states that "K3s is expected to work on most modern Linux systems", and that "Some OSs have additional setup requirements" [#fn-k3s-os]_ (which are documented in this manual and integrated into the LOCKSS Installer).
-Compatibility information for various operating systems can be found in this section.

 ----------------------------
 Compatible Operating Systems
 ----------------------------

-LOCKSS 2.x is compatible with the following operating systems.
-Note that the LOCKSS system can likely be installed successfully on additional flavors of Linux; we welcome reports of successful installations from the community so they can be added to the list below.
+LOCKSS |LATEST_MINOR| is **compatible** with the following Linux distributions.
+Note that it can likely be installed successfully on additional Linux distributions not listed here; we welcome reports of successful installations from the community so they can be added to the list below.

 .. tip::

-   If your IT environment does not favor a particular flavor of Linux, we recommend :ref:`os-rocky-linux`, both for brand-new installations and for :doc:`either new-host or same-host migrations from LOCKSS 1.x <lockss-portal:migration/index>`.
+   If you or your IT department do not have a strong preference in terms of Linux distribution, we recommend community-supported RHEL alternatives :ref:`os-almalinux` and :ref:`os-rocky-linux`.

 .. dropdown:: AlmaLinux OS
    :name: os-almalinux
    :animate: fade-in-slide-down

-   LOCKSS 2.x is compatible with `AlmaLinux OS <https://almalinux.org/>`_.
+   LOCKSS |LATEST_MINOR| is compatible with `AlmaLinux OS <https://almalinux.org/>`_.

-   AlmaLinux OS is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fnsamehostmigration]_.
+   AlmaLinux OS is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fn-same-host-migration]_.

    .. list-table::
       :header-rows: 1